What does this measure?

 Why is this important?

-Preterm babies have a higher prevalence of four major disabilities (cerebral palsy, mental retardation, vision impairment and hearing loss), all of which require special education services.
+Preterm babies have a higher prevalence of four major disabilities (cerebral palsy, mental delays, vision impairment and hearing loss), all of which require special education services.
 In addition, preterm babies are at greater risk for lower cognitive scores and behavioral problems.
-Care for the babies is expensive, averaging nearly $300,000 in the first year.
-And premature births are to some extent preventable, as they are often associated with the mother's smoking, alcohol or drug use, depression or in cases in which mothers are abused.
+Care for the babies is expensive, with many requiring neonatal intensive care in the first year.
+And premature births are sometimes associated with maternal smoking, alcohol or drug use, depression or experiencing abuse.

 How is our county doing?

-In 2021, 10% of Essex County births were preterm, similar to the state rate and lower than the national rate of 12%.
-Rates have remained steady in Essex County since 2000, when the rate was 9%, with the exception of its peak of 13% in 2007.
-Since 2000, the number of premature babies born annually in the county has ranged from about 800 to nearly 1,200.
+In 2024, 10% of Essex County births were preterm, similar to the state rate and lower than the national rate of 12%.
+Rates have remained fairly steady in Essex County since 2010, ranging from 9% to 11%.
+The number of premature babies in Essex County peaked at 921 in 2013 and was 903 in 2024.

 How do we compare to other counties?

-In 2021, the preterm birth rate in Essex County was very similar to Middlesex, MA (10%) and slightly below Lake, IL and Westchester, NY (both at 11%).
-Since 2012, the preterm birth rate in Essex County has been relatively unchanged, similar to its comparison counties.
+In 2024, the preterm birth rate in Essex County was slightly higher than Middlesex, MA at 9% and slightly below Westchester, NY (at 11%).
+Since 2010, the preterm birth rate in Essex County has been relatively unchanged, similar to its comparison counties.

 Notes about the data